-For the best-looking, Queensland blue pumpkins rotate them onto their blossom end if they naturally start to grow on their sides.
+For the best-looking, Qld blue pumpkins rotate them onto their blossom end if they naturally start to grow on their sides.

 A common problem people see when growing pumpkins is rotting on the vine.
 This is caused by too much moisture on your pumpkin as it grows.
 To increase circulation around your pumpkin remove and trim any vines and foliage that may be touching your pumpkin.

 To help prevent rotting you can place some mulch and a sheet of cardboard or a squash basket under your pumpkin to help improve airflow on the underside.